25 Best Things To Do In Times Square NYC (From A Local)

-One window displayed pastel Post-It’s showcasing Love Always Wins thoughts, while inside were quirky presents like a cat-shaped omelet mold, journals with prompt pages, funny cards and Golden Girls devotional candles.
+Inside, you’ll find quirky presents like a cat-shaped omelet mold, journals with prompt pages, funny cards, and Golden Girls devotional candles.

-Here’s one my fellow budget hunters will love.
-At Corvo Coffee, everything from the lattes to the muffins are $2.
+Looking for cheap things to do in Times Square?
+Here’s one my fellow budget hunters will love: at Corvo Coffee, everything from the lattes to the muffins is $2.

 I think the picture pretty much says it all.

 18. Enjoy Boozy Brunch At Lilly’s Craft and Kitchen